Short Sealand: Operational history

-In addition to the prototype, a total of four pre-production aircraft were produced, the first of which was retained by Shorts for demonstration purposes (eventually crashing in fog while on a sales tour of Norway, killing both the pilot and the sales representative).
+Four pre-production aircraft were produced, the first of which was retained by Shorts for demonstration purposes (eventually crashing in fog while on a sales tour of Norway, killing both the pilot and the sales representative).
 The other three pre-production Sealands were eventually sold to overseas operators in Norway and Borneo.
-Early on in the type's career, it was determined that, while well suited for operating from sheltered waters and possessing largely favourable seaworthiness qualities, landing upon the open sea was challenging for Sealand pilots, leading to some modifications being made to improve its performance.
+Early on in the type's career, it was determined that, while well suited for operating from sheltered waters and possessing largely favourable seaworthiness, landing upon the open sea was challenging for Sealand pilots, leading to some modifications being made to improve its performance.

 As early as 1949, Shorts commenced vigorous sales efforts surrounding the Sealand; according to aviation author C. H. Barnes, demonstrations of the aircraft typically made good impressions on prospective customers.
 A further batch of ten Sealands were built and sold to a variety of small operators, including one (G-AKLW, later SU-AHY) equipped as an "air yacht" with luxurious fittings for a private client in Egypt and given the name Nadia.
-An early sale of a single Sealand to an American customer garnered the distinction of being the first post-war sale of an aircraft to the American market.
+An early sale of a Sealand to an American customer garnered the distinction of being the first post-war sale of an aircraft to the American market.

 During 1952, the Indian Navy ordered a batch of ten Sealands, which were built to an enhanced specification.
-Accordingly, these aircraft featured dual controls, increased fuel capacity and uprated engines.
+The aircraft featured dual controls, increased fuel capacity and uprated engines.
 All ten aircraft were delivered between January and November 1953.
 The final Sealand in service with the Indian Navy was withdrawn twelve years later; one aircraft was preserved and placed on display at the Indian Naval Aviation Museum.